Education in Portugal: Teacher education

 Teachers of secondary education must hold a Licenciado degree and follow courses that last for between four and six years.
 Studies are sanctioned by a Licenciado em Ensino or a Licenciatura - Ramo de Formação Educacional, according to the issuing institution.
 Educators and basic and secondary education teachers, with practice in regular or special education, may obtain a qualification to teach in specialized education.
-Continuous training for teachers is offered in Centros de Formação Continua.
+Continuous qualification for teachers is offered in Centros de Formação Continua.

 The government as passed a law (February/2007) that makes a teacher to have also a " mestre " degree in Basic and Secondary Education.